+P2.6.1 Limited opportunity for reassessment

-P2.6.1 A student may only be reassessed in a particular module on one occasion.
+A student may only be reassessed in a particular module on one occasion.
 If a student elects not to take a reassessment opportunity when it is offered, the original module mark will be carried forward into the progression calculation at that time.
 It is not possible subsequently to choose to take the reassessment at a later date.

+P2.6.2 Modules without reassessment opportunities

-P2.6.2 Any modules for which reassessment opportunities cannot be provided should be clearly identified in the Programme Specifications and approved by University Teaching Committee.
+Any modules for which reassessment opportunities cannot be provided should be clearly identified in the Programme Specifications and approved by University Teaching Committee.
 The following conditions should apply to the treatment of marks after reassessment:

-- a. progression decisions following reassessment should be made using the better of the original and reassessment marks for each failed module; - b. following progression, however, where the original credit-weighted mean did not meet the progression requirement, the credit-weighted total mark for the stage should be capped to the lowest value consistent with the mean mark criterion for that stage; - c. following progression, where the original credit-weighted mean has already met the progression requirement, the original credit-weighted total mark for the stage should be allowed to stand; - d.
+- a. progression decisions following reassessment should be made using the better of the original and reassessment marks for each failed module; - b. following progression, however, where the original credit-weighted mean did not meet the progression requirement, the credit-weighted total mark for the stage should be capped to the lowest value consistent with the mean mark criterion for that stage: - c. following progression, where the original credit-weighted mean has already met the progression requirement, the original credit-weighted total mark for the stage should be allowed to stand: - d.
 Original 'first sit' marks, rather than resit marks, will be used in calculations of award marks, and for merits and distinctions.
 Resit marks will appear, uncapped, on transcripts, but will not be used in degree calculations.
 In the event that the credit weighted mean of first attempt marks does not meet the minimum requirement for the award, but all credits were awarded through reassessment or compensation, the award mark will be set at the lowest value consistent with passing the award.

+P2.6.3 Discontinued registration

-P2.6.3 Where a student is not permitted a reassessment opportunity (i.e., cannot meet the specified progression requirements through reassessment as defined above) and there are no exceptional circumstances the student's registration will be discontinued.
+Where a student is not permitted a reassessment opportunity (i.e., cannot meet the specified progression requirements through reassessment as defined above) and there are no exceptional circumstances the student's registration will be discontinued.
 S/he may be eligible for a lower credit-volume award.

+P2.6.4 Application of compensation rules

-P2.6.4 If, following the application of the compensation rules, a student has not met the overall progression or award requirements then they may be reassessed in modules for which potentially compensatable marks have already been achieved.
+If, following the application of the compensation rules, a student has not met the overall progression or award requirements then they may be reassessed in modules for which potentially compensatable marks have already been achieved.
 This will simply be an opportunity (not a requirement).

-For more information on the calculation of degrees, see Section P4.

-&lt;sup>24 Information about the timing of reassessments is included in www.york.ac.uk/media/staffhome/learningandteaching/documents/programmedevelopment/framework%20-%20PGT%20-FINAL.pdf
+P2.6.5 Lower credit award

+If it is not possible for a student to achieve the credit required for her/ his intended award by reassessment, s/he is entitled to be reassessed for a lower credit volume award, as appropriate.

+The number of credits in which s/he is entitled to be reassessed will be capped at the number permitted for the lower credit volume award.

+P2.6.6 Reassessment marks cap

-- P2.6.5 If it is not possible for a student to achieve the credit required for her/ his intended award by reassessment, s/he is entitled to be reassessed for a lower credit volume award, as appropriate.
-The number of credits in which s/he is entitled to be reassessed will be capped at the number permitted for the lower credit volume award. - P2.6.6 For non-ISM modules, marks obtained following reassessment will not be capped.
-The reassessment mark will appear on the transcript but it will clearly indicate where marks have been achieved at first attempt and at reassessment. - Reassessment is an opportunity for students to redeem failure for the award of credit to meet award requirements.
-Students on taught postgraduate programmes must be informed of reassessment opportunities at least three weeks prior to the deadline or examination in order for them to prepare.
+For non-ISM modules, marks obtained following reassessment will not be capped.
+The reassessment mark will appear on the transcript but it will clearly indicate where marks have been achieved at first attempt and at reassessment.

-P2.6.8
+P2.6.7 Purpose of reassessment